Bei Dao: 1976 Tiananmen Incident and aftermath

-Events of 1989
+1989 Tiananmen Square protests and massacre

 In the fall of 1988, Bei Dao and his wife and daughter returned to Beijing.
 In his home, he and his colleagues drafted a petition calling for the release of pro-democracy activists like Wei Jingsheng.
 Bei Dao and over thirty colleagues signed and publicly released the document in February 1989.
 When the government denounced the petition, Bei Dao and fellow activists held a press conference to announce an organized effort to promote democracy and human rights in China.

 In April 1989, when student-led protests erupted in Tiananmen Square, Bei Dao was in San Francisco, taking part in a conference.
 "Every day," he has written, "my eyes were fixed on the developments of the situation at home".
 Protestors recited or displayed lines of Bei Dao's poetry—particularly from his poems "The Answer" and "Declaration"—on posters and banners.
 The next month, he was in the Netherlands for a meeting of PEN International, where his presence on stage caused the Chinese delegation to leave in protest.
 On June 4, 1989, when the Chinese military forcibly ended the Tiananmen Square demonstrations, resulting in a mass number of casualties, Bei Dao was in West Berlin as a writer-in-residence at the DAAD Artists-in-Berlin Program.
 He has described that day as "a nightmare" that left him "utterly dejected".

 Citing Bei Dao's influence via his advocacy and writing, the Chinese government banned him from returning to China.
 His wife and daughter remained in Beijing and were prevented from joining him.
 Several other Misty Poets were also exiled: Gu Cheng, Duo Duo, and Yang Lian.
 Speaking to foreign television outlets upon her escape from China, the student protest leader Chai Ling demonstrated the influence of Bei Dao's work when she quoted from his poem, "Declaration": "I will not kneel on the ground / allowing the executioners to look tall / the better to obscure the wind of freedom".